LEDIG STILLING PÅ UNIVERSITETET I SØRØST-NORGE

 About the position

-The Faculty of Technology, Natural Sciences and Maritime Sciences has a vacancy for a position as PhD Research Fellow in Applied Micro- and Nanosystems from 01.09.2022.
-Start up from fall 2022 is possible for successful applicants finishing the master project spring 2022.
+The Faculty of Technology, Natural Sciences and Maritime Sciences has a vacancy for a position as PhD Research Fellow in Applied Micro- and Nanosystems from 01.11.2022.

-The position is attached to the Department of Science and Industry Systems and reports to the Head of Department.
-The place of employment is campus Kongsberg, Norway.
+The position is located at the Department of Microsystems and reports to the Head of Department.
+The place of employment is Campus Vestfold in Horten, Norway.

 About the PhD-project

-Applicants to the PhD position must have a Master’s degree (120 ECTS) equivalent higher education qualifications in micro- and nanotechnology, system integration, physics, material science or closely related subjects.
+Applicants to the PhD position must have a Master’s degree (120 ECTS) or equivalent higher education qualifications in micro- and nanosystems technology, system integration, physics, material science or closely related subjects.

 The degree must be accomplished before application deadline.
-However, students in the process of finalizing their degree before the scheduled commencement of the position may also apply and can be offered a position conditioned on a satisfactory result.
+An exception is made for students in process of finalizing their degree this semester who may also apply.

 The candidate must have the ability to work independently and at the same time have the motivation to share knowledge and take part in team work.
 Personal suitability for the post will be emphasised.

 It is a requirement that the successful applicant is granted admission to the university’s doctoral programme in Applied Micro- and Nanosystems within three months of accession in the position.
-Admission to the program requires a weighted average grade of B or higher from Master's degree, in addition to grade B at the final master project.
+For admission to the Programme the weighted average grade is B or higher is usually required.

 Co-operation between staff members is an integrated part of the working atmosphere at the University of South-Eastern Norway.
 The candidate must be motivated and demonstrate a proven ability to work effectively within a team and in a collegiate manner to formulate and realise common objectives.

-- Microsystems (design and chip fabrication), simulation and design of semi-conductors (die-level and/or wafer-level), materials science, physics, characterization techniques, testing.
+- We are looking for a person with knowledge and experience in several of the following fields: microsystems (design and microfabrication), assembly and integration of MEMS devices (die-level and/or wafer-level), materials science, physics, characterization techniques, testing.

 - Ability to perform experimental work is crucial.
-Ability to perform computer modelling such as finite element modelling is an advantage.
+Ability to perform computer modelling such as final element modelling is an advantage.

-- Good analytical and theoretical skills, as well as creative thinking and communications skills are advantageous.
+- Good analytical and theoretical skills, as well as creative thinking and communication skills are advantageous.